MiHongze-tju/VP-MEL/README.md

 <img src="vpwikiet.png" width="25%">
 </div>

-We provide some sample data [here](dataset/VPWiki/test.json).
+We provide some sample data [here](dataset/VPWiki/test.json), and some of the corresponding images can be found in the [folder](dataset/VPWiki/test_img(Example)/).
 The complete dataset will be released in subsequent updates.

 # Usage
 The complete code will be updated in the **FBMEL/** folder.
 This part will be completed after the code update.